jondashkyle/dropout-app/readme.md

 ## known bugs

 Want to contribute?
 Please do!
-Alternatively, donations and funding are being accepted for dedicating time to designing and developing the features you’d like to see.
+Alternatively, donations and funding are being accepted for dedicating time to design and development of features you’d like to see.
 Get in touch if you’re curious.

 ### Image assets do not load